fifc/yos/README.md

 Programs in C
 -------------

-C programs can be compiled to take advantage of the NuOS system calls.
+C programs can be compiled to take advantage of the YOS system calls.
 Standard ANSI C calls are available via Newlib (see the Newlib section below).

 Automatic: